mi-doc/emarket/README.md

 - Profile page
     - Personal information, avatar
     - Viewing list of user's orders with their statuses
-- Registered users are able to write comments to products and reply to other users
+- Registered users are able to write comments on products and reply to other users
 - Contacts page with the possibility to send an email to admins

 ###### API